John Farnham: 1964–67: The Mavericks to Strings Unlimited

-1967–79: Teen pop idol
+1967–mid 1970s: Teen pop idol

-Farnham's first commercially successful recording was a cover of British novelty song "Sadie (The Cleaning Lady)"; Sambell had disliked it, as the lyrics were so persistent.
+Farnham's first commercially successful recording was a cover of American novelty song "Sadie (The Cleaning Lady)"; Sambell had disliked it, as the lyrics were so persistent.
 However, EMI's in-house producer, David MacKay, insisted, and so the single was released in November 1967.
 The B-side, "In My Room" was written by Farnham.
 By arrangement with Sambell, Melbourne radio DJ Stan Rofe pretended that he disliked "Sadie" before playing it.
 The song gave Farnham recognition in Australia.
 Rofe continued the ploy on TV's Uptight and viewers responded with calls to play the song.
 It hit No. 1 on the Australian singles charts in January 1968 and remained there for 6 weeks.
 Selling 180,000 copies in Australia, "Sadie" was the highest-selling single by an Australian artist of the decade and became the biggest-selling single in Australia at that time.
-Rofe was a writer for Go-Set, a teen-oriented pop magazine, another writer for the magazine, Ian "Molly" Meldrum, praised Farnham's efforts.
+Rofe was a writer for Go-Set, a teen-oriented pop magazine.
+Another writer for the magazine, Molly Meldrum, praised Farnham's efforts.
 Go-Set ran a pop poll to determine the 'King of Pop', which was first won by Normie Rowe for 1967–1968.
 Farnham's 1968 singles were "Underneath the Arches" and "I Don't Want to Love You"; each peaked at #6.

 In 1969, Farnham released his album Everybody Oughta Sing a Song, which peaked at No. 12 on the Australian albums charts.
 His next single was a cover of Harry Nilsson's "One"; Farnham's version peaked at #4.
 When TV Week sponsored the 'King of Pop' awards, readers would forward their votes from coupons; Farnham won the most popular male award and was crowned 'King of Pop' five consecutive times from 1969 to 1973.
 He recorded a cover of the B.J.
 Thomas hit "Raindrops Keep Fallin' on My Head", which became his second No. 1 hit in December 1969 and remained at top spot for seven weeks into January 1970.

 Farnham's next album, Looking Through a Tear, was released in July 1970 and peaked at #11.
 "Comic Conversations", his single from October, peaked at #10.
 During 1971, Farnham teamed up with Allison Durbin, who had been chosen as 'Most Popular Female Performer' at the 'King of Pop' awards for 1969–71.
 They released an album, Together, in September and a single, "Baby, Without You". in November, both peaked into the top 30 of their respective charts.
 As well as his singing career, Farnham performed in stage musicals, starting with Dick Whittington and His Cat in 1971, and on television variety shows either as a guest performer or as a host.